gothmommysim/mars1988/README.md

 ### Inventory System 📦

 The inventory system in mars 1988 allows players to keep track of and use items they have acquired throughout the game.
+This feature was built utilizing a previous [grid-based inventory project](https://github.com/gothmommysim/Matryoshka-style-Grid-based-Inventory).

 ![Image of inventory system](https://raw.githubusercontent.com/gothmommysim/mars1988/main/gitmedia/marsinventoryscreenshot.png)